resolritter/library/readme.md

 ### Server integration tests <a name="server-integration-tests"></a>

-By virtue of the testing infrastructure leveraging lots of Unix-specific programs, it's assumed the setup as is, likewise, only works on Linux.
-The used executables should already be available in it:
+By virtue of the testing infrastructure leveraging lots of Unix-specific programs, it's assumed that the setup, as is, likewise, only works on Linux.
+The used executables should already be available in your distribution:

 ```
 bash